LKField/mdef/docs/term2/designStudio/termEnd.md

 	Dear adventurer, please remember to simplify.
 You are capable of great things, but they require small steps and consistent progress not giant bounds.

-    From a grand plan to test my networking skills, to ideas about sustainable energy collection to extend my phone battery, sometimes

 ??? note "Redefine your goals & next steps"

     Dear Reader,